Rebekha Sharkie: Political life

 Sharkie considered running for the Liberals in the 2014 state election in the safe seat of Schubert, only to be told that she needed the blessing of federal minister Christopher Pyne and federal senator Cory Bernardi, the highest-ranking federal MPs from the moderate and conservative factions of the SA Liberals, before seeking preselection.
 Sharkie told The Australian that when she learned she couldn't stand without the "anointing" of Pyne and Bernardi, she was appalled.
 She asked, "Are you serious?
 A branch doesn't choose?"
 Combined with her anger at the "ditch the witch" campaign against Julia Gillard, she was thus very receptive when then-independent Senator Nick Xenophon announced he was forming his own party to stand candidates in the upcoming federal election.
 Initially serving as a volunteer for the newly-formed Nick Xenophon Team, she ultimately agreed to stand in Mayo.
 Although Mayo had been a very safe Liberal seat for most of its existence, polling suggested that if Labor directed its preferences to Sharkie, she could take the seat off the Liberals.

-In the 2 July 2016 election, Sharkie defeated her former boss, Briggs, 55% to 45% in the two-party-preferred vote.
+In the 2 July 2016 election, Sharkie defeated her former boss, Briggs, 55% to 45% in the Two-candidate preferred.
 On the first count, she finished only three percent behind Briggs, who lost over 16 percent of his primary vote from 2013.
 This allowed her to ultimately defeat Briggs on Labor preferences.

 She became the first NXT member of the Australian House of Representatives, joining a cross-bench of five members not aligned to either major party.
 She is the first woman and the first non-Liberal member to represent Mayo.

 On 9 May 2018, Sharkie announced her resignation from the House of Representatives following the High Court of Australia ruling that Senator Katy Gallagher was ineligible to contest the 2016 election as a consequence of the 2017–18 Australian parliamentary eligibility crisis.
 Like Gallagher, Sharkie had failed to complete renunciation of her British citizenship before nomination in the 2016 federal election.
 She contested the 2018 Mayo by-election on 28 July, and was returned to parliament with a swing in her favour.

-Sharkie successfully defended her Mayo seat in the May 2019 federal election winning her seat with a two party preferred vote of 55.14%, up 2.22% on the previous election.
+Sharkie successfully defended her Mayo seat in the May 2019 federal election winning her seat with a two candidate preferred vote of 55.14%, up 2.22% on the previous election.

 Sharkie was re-elected in the 2022 Australian federal election with the support of the Teal independents.

+Sharkie was re-elected to serve a fourth term in the 2025 Australian federal election.
+She hinted her support for a Liberal-National Coalition in a hung parliament.

+Achievements

+Sharkie approached finance minister Mathias Cormann in 2019 about funding a research centre in the region that includes the complex ecosystems of the Coorong, Lower Lakes, and Murray Mouth.
+The Coorong, Lower Lakes and Murray Mouth (CLLMM) Research Centre in Goolwa, run by the Goyder Institute for Water Research, was officially opened by Sharkie in early February 2024.